kevinpapst/TablerBundle/docs/embeds-card-nav.md

 #### Item

 > Note:
-> If `url` parameter is not specified, Boostrap tab navigation will be used to navigate trough elements.
+> If `href` parameter is not specified, Boostrap tab navigation will be used to navigate trough elements.
-> If `url` is specified, click on tab will simply redirect to the URL.
+> If `href` is specified, click on tab will simply redirect to the URL.

 | Parameter | Description                              |   Type    |             Default             |
 |:---------:|------------------------------------------|:---------:|:-------------------------------:|